 As with many other birth defects, doctors aren’t sure why some boys get hypospadias.
 They think some of the reasons could be:

 - Genetics.
-It’s more likely if the boy has relatives who were born with it.
+It’s more likely if the boy has a father or brother who were born with it.
+It is also associated with some genetic syndromes.

 - Fertility treatments.
-The mother may have used hormone therapy or medicine to help her get pregnant.
+The mother may have used hormone therapy or medicine to help them get pregnant..

 - The mother’s age and weight.
-There’s more chance a baby whose mom is overweight and over age 35 will be born with hypospadias.
+There’s more chance a baby will be born with hypospadia if their mom is overweight and over age 35, has diabetes prior to their pregnancy

 You can reduce your baby’s chances of hypospadias while you’re pregnant.